-For a fairly large list of sources for ODBC drivers have a look on the ODBC driver page provided by the CorVu Cooperation.
-They also have some informative pages that describe common database functions and operators which are helpful.
+For a fairly large list of sources for ODBC drivers have a look on the SQLSummit list of ODBC drivers.

-If you would like to connect to a database for which you don't have a Unix ODBC driver, you can also try the ODBC-ODBC bridge from FasySoft which redirects the queries to e.g. the NT ODBC driver for the database.
+If you would like to connect to a database for which you don't have a Unix ODBC driver, you can also try the ODBC-ODBC bridge from EasySoft which redirects the queries to e.g. the NT ODBC driver for the database.